marvinroger/Dofus-Tools/README.md

 Dofus-Tools
 =========

-Python 3.x modules to interact with Dofus 2.x special files, like SWL/D2P.
+Python 3.x modules to interact with Dofus 2.x special files, like .SWL or .D2P.

 Usage
 -----